bachittle/made-with-gpt/arcade-js2/docs/games/breakout.md

 - [ ] 11.
 Customization options: Allow users to customize the game elements, such as ball and paddle colors, brick patterns, or background image.

+Generate a list of power-ups that I could add.

+* 1. Wider Paddle: Temporarily increases the width of the paddle, making it easier to catch the ball.

+* 2. Smaller Paddle: Temporarily decreases the width of the paddle, making the game more challenging.

+* 3. Slow Ball: Temporarily reduces the speed of the ball, making it easier to catch and control.

+* 4. Fast Ball: Temporarily increases the speed of the ball, making the game more challenging.

+* 5. Multi-Ball: Generates multiple balls at once, increasing the chances of breaking bricks but also making the game more challenging.

+6. Sticky Paddle: Temporarily turns the paddle "sticky," allowing the ball to stick to the paddle and be released on the player's next move.

+7. Extra Life: Awards the player with an extra life, allowing them to continue the game even if the ball falls below the paddle.

+8. Shield: Adds a temporary shield at the bottom of the screen, preventing the ball from falling below the paddle.

+9. Laser Paddle: Temporarily equips the paddle with lasers, allowing the player to shoot down bricks directly.

+10. Ghost Ball: Temporarily turns the ball into a ghost ball, allowing it to pass through multiple bricks at once.

+11. Heavy Ball: Temporarily makes the ball heavier, allowing it to break multiple bricks in a row or break stronger bricks faster.

+12. Magnet: Attracts nearby power-ups to the paddle, making it easier for the player to collect them.

+13. Time Freeze: Temporarily stops the movement of the ball, giving the player extra time to position the paddle.

+14. Double Points: Temporarily doubles the score earned for breaking bricks.

+1